Welcome to the new KidsHealth website! See what is new.

 There are no specific foods that cause Crohn's disease.
 There is some evidence that the Western diet may play a role.

-Some foods can make symptoms of ulcerative colitis worse for some children but this is very individual.
+Some foods can make symptoms of ulcerative colitis worse for some tamariki but this is very individual.

 IBD causes parts of the digestive system to become inflamed and ulcerated.
 The symptoms will depend on which parts and how much of the digestive system is affected.

-If you are worried that your child may have IBD, take them to your doctor.
+If you are worried that your child may have IBD, take them to a health professional.

 Symptoms of IBD in children